13 Ways to Take Your Backyard Garden From Good to Great

 All gardeners are proud of their hard work in the backyard, but if you have a thriving, happy green space and want to take it to the next level, check out our list of smart, easy tips to really make your garden shine.
 From better potting mix to saying no to pesticides, improve your yard with this gardener’s dozen.

-1. Use the Best Enriched Potting Mix
+1. Use High Quality Potting Mix

-2. Invest in Some Top-Notch Tools
+2. Invest in Top-Notch Backyard Garden Tools

 Introduce a long-handled weeding fork to your gardening toolkit, and your knees and back will thank you.
 It’s worth taking a look at what new tool designs are available.
 Many have been created with the goal of making garden tasks easier, reducing strain on joints and making handles more comfortable to grip, so you can garden in comfort.
 But if you invest only in one garden tool, make it a long-lasting, well-made pair of shears.
 They make all the difference in your everyday pruning tasks.
 Keep them clean and sharp, and you’ll be able to deadhead in an instant and also make clean cuts to your shrubs that minimize the risk of damage and disease.
 Throw in a pruning saw for big jobs, so you won’t be tempted to blunt or break your shears on thick stems.

-3. Pot Bulbs in Layers
+3. Plant Bulbs in Containers

 Bulbs are self-sufficient, which means you can pack them into pots for spring and summer displays.
 Try layering a selection of bulbs with different planting depths and staggered flowering times in a container, so you have a continuous, long-lasting show.
+Check out our ultimate guide to planting spring bulbs.

 Drought-busting irrigation systems make watering a breeze instead of a chore, even when you have lots of pots.
 Link patio plants with a hose-and-dripper system, add an automatic timer to your tap, and sit back and relax, knowing your plants will thrive.
+Check out 6 plant waterer products that make watering easy.

-5. Plant Long-Lasting Flowers
+5. Plant Long-Blooming Flowers

 Take a second look at some old favorites.
 Horticulturists have produced new varieties that flower longer.
-They include billowing hydrangeas, easy-care lavenders and the versatile, trouble-free Oso Easy Double Red rose from Proven Winners, which continuously blooms from early to late summer.
+They include billowing hydrangeas, easy-care lavenders and the versatile, trouble-free Oso Easy Double Red Rose from Proven Winners, which continuously blooms from early to late summer.

 6. Thwart Pests the Natural Way